People usually polarize between “what should be” and “what is“. Their position on this scale depicts very distinct types.

 Another thing about this proposition is that people tend to associate knowing everybody with being influential.
 Knowing everybody often means that they spoke once in a conference, somebody was a candidate once or they both member of the same chamber of commerce, attend the same networking events, etc. Some search guys throw BBQs, have lunch and drinks with somebody every day, etc. None of this means influence.

-Even if both the search guy and a high profile candidate are members of an exclusive club where members tend to deal mostly with “insiders”, the only advantage from all this for the client is that the candidate maybe more willing to talk about their role – and even this is losing relevance: interested candidates discuss interesting opportunities no matter where it comes from – testament to this is the well documented story of Ramsey Beirne Associates (now Kindred Partners) in the USA who raised to dominance in the Silicon Valley in the 90’s without even having an office there.
-The absolutely does not mean that the candidate will be influenced by the search guy when considering the opportunity- provided that he really is of high caliber.
+Even if both the search guy and a high profile candidate are members of an exclusive club where members tend to deal mostly with “insiders”, the only advantage from all this for the client is that the candidate maybe more willing to talk about their role – and even this is losing relevance: interested candidates discuss interesting opportunities no matter where it comes from – testament to this is the well documented story of Ramsey Beirne Associates (now Kindred Partners) in the USA that rose to dominance in the Silicon Valley in the 90’s without even having an office there.
+Club membership and the brand name of the search firm absolutely does not mean that the candidate will be influenced by the search guy when considering the opportunity- provided that he really is of high caliber.

 There are managers who just recently entered high enough positions to get on the search guys’ radar and they often make the mistake to get into discussions and even go to client interviews to please the search guys all the while knowing that they will not take the job.
 This normally happens when it comes to top tier search firms and the candidates typically think this maybe a good way to build “relationships”.
 Most candidates sooner than later realize that this is a big mistake and their reputation will become stronger when they deal openly and say NO right off the bat when they see that there is no point in continuing.